TuanAnh0108/QtDesigner---Python-Projects/Journal.md

  - We started the class with exploring how the code of "There is no spoon episode 1" works
  - We continue to develop our app
  - We learned about the criteria C

+ **March 31 2020**

+ - We started out first online lesson about reading database and csv file in python
+ - We practice Python exercises about learned syntax and class to revise